Order Code: M261MSDS sheet

 PCE10 for high perfomance organic photovoltaics.

-In stock now for immediate dispatch to academic institutions worldwide.
+PCE10 (also known as PBDTTT-EFT and PTB7-Th), in stock now for immediate dispatch worldwide.

 The advantages of PCE10 are that not only does the material lower HOMO/LUMO levels and increase the efficiencies compared to PTB7, but more significantly it is also far more stable.
 Early indications are that it can be handled under ambient conditions without issues, suggesting that we can look forward to measuring the long term lifetime of the devices.

 PCE10 is one of the most exciting materials to have made it out of the labs in recent years and offers huge potential for more in depth research.
 We'll be working hard over the next few months to maximise efficiencies by optimising the device architecture, and we will provide further results as we do so.
 In the mean time, our current fabrication routine is below, and should you have any further questions or queries please contact us.

 Please note that Ossila has no formal connection to any of the authors or institutions in these references):